Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Verification of legal capacity

-• Explanation of contract contents
+• Explanation of the contract content

-Role of the Notary in the Transaction
+Role of the Notary & Choice of Notary

-Choosing a Notary Selection criteria:
+Selection criteria:

-• Fluency in Russian
+• Knowledge of Russian

-• Experience with real estate
+• Experience with real estate transactions

 • Positive reviews